 Ever wondered where the term “busy as a bee” came from?
-Well, here is your answer.
-After reading this article, you will most likely be shocked at how busy and hardworking bees actually are.
-Trust us, we were surprised too!
-Honeybees work day and night in their hives making an enchanting and intricately-built geometric phenomenon that we call honeycomb.
-Now, here comes the question of HOW those little fluffy guys all work together to produce the hexagonal honeycomb shape that a lot of people know and love?
+Well, here’s your answer: Honeybees work day and night in their hives making an enchanting and intricately built geometric phenomenon that we call honeycomb.
+How — and why — do those little fluffy guys all work together to produce the hexagonal honeycomb shape that a lot of people know and love?
 Simple: It’s where they live and store their honey.

 Honeybees are fascinating for a number of reasons.
-Their work ethic, the sweet syrup they secrete, and the intricate social structure of their homes used for storing honey are just a few.
-Honeycombs lie inside the beehives.
-But the real question is WHY do bees create such incredible structures?
-Of course, they are a place to store their honey.
+Their work ethic, the sweet honey they make, and their intricate social structures are just a few.
+But the question we’re here to get to the bottom of is why bees create the intricate wonder that is honeycomb.

 Why Do Bees Make Honeycomb?

-While this is a common condiment for tea, bees do not necessarily create honey for humans to benefit.
-Though humans can enjoy the many health benefits offered by honey, it is primarily essential for bees to survive the winter months.
-During these cold months they are unable to gather nectar and pollen outside of the hive.
-This results in bees having to rely on the honey resources they have built up as the “winter cluster”.
-Because this is so essential for bees to survive, they have perfected the art of the honeycombs’ hexagonal architectural design.
+While honey is as commonplace as ketchup, bees do not necessarily create honey for our benefit.
+Though humans can enjoy the many health benefits offered by honey, it’s essential for bees to survive the winter months.
+During these cold months, they are unable to gather nectar and pollen outside of the hive.
+This results in bees having to rely on the honey resources they have built up as the “winter cluster.”
+Because this is so essential for bees to survive, they have perfected the art of the hexagonal architectural design that makes up honeycomb.

-If you are wondering how bees choose the perfect location to build the honeycomb, it’s primarily done by finding a surface they feel suitable for their hive.
+If you’re wondering how a group of bees choose the perfect location to build the honeycomb, it’s primarily achieved by finding a surface they feel suitable for their hive.
 This is typically in wooden structures, rock crevices, undersides of roofs, or really any place they feel provides them with protection from the elements.
-After they find a safe and protected place, the group of bees begin construction from the top, down.
+After they find a safe and protected place, the group of bees begin construction at the top and work their way down.

 Why the hexagon, of all shapes?
-Well, bees can be extremely intelligent, and scientists even claim that bees are excellent mathematicians.
-Honeybees have actually figured out that packing a hexagonal pattern together over and over again creates the most efficient use of space.
+Bees are extremely intelligent, and they happen to be excellent mathematicians.
+Honeybees have figured out that packing a hexagonal pattern together over and over again creates the most efficient use of space.
 This shape allows the bee to fit into the structure, as well as contains the nectar and stores it.
 Let’s call this their very own honey jar.
-Not only do the honeycomb cells hold the bees’ honey and nectar, they also store pollen, water, and larvae.
+Not only do the honeycomb cells hold the bees’ honey stores and nectar, but they also store pollen, water, and larvae.